postmanlabs/labs-docs/v6/postman_for_publishers/postman_templates/add_templates.md

 ### How to add to Postman Templates

-You can share your collection with the API community by selecting the radio button 'Add to Postman Templates'.
+While you are publishing your collection, you can share your collection with the API community by selecting the radio button **Add to Postman Templates**.
 The template name is auto populated from your collection name, as illustrated in the below screen.
-You can input template description, add categories and click 'Publish Collection'.
+Add template summary and description, specify categories, and click **Publish Collection**.

 [![add to templates](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Add+To+Postman+Templates.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Add+To+Postman+Templates.png)